sstaempfli/swisspowercanvas/README.md

 ## Milestones
 Document here the major milestones of your code and future planned steps.\
-- [ ] Display a map of Switzerland showcasing the data on the amount of power produced in each canton.
+- [X] Display a map of Switzerland showcasing the data on the amount of power produced in each canton.
   - [X] [Implement the display of the Swiss map on the frontend.](https://gitlab.inf.ethz.ch/course-fwe2023/students/project/express/asostizzo_project_express/-/merge_requests/2)
   - [X] [Create the backend to calculate the values of produced energy for each canton.](https://gitlab.inf.ethz.ch/course-fwe2023/students/project/express/asostizzo_project_express/-/merge_requests/1)
   - [X] [Establish a connection between the frontend and backend.](https://gitlab.inf.ethz.ch/course-fwe2023/students/project/express/asostizzo_project_express/-/merge_requests/3)
   - [X] [Present the data nicely in the map](https://gitlab.inf.ethz.ch/course-fwe2023/students/project/express/asostizzo_project_express/-/tree/4-present-the-data-nicely-in-the-map?ref_type=heads)

-- [ ] Milestone 2
-  - [ ] Sub-task: ...
-  - [ ] Sub-task: ...
+- [X] Add support for municipalities and enable switching between cantons and municipalities
+  - [X] Update backend
+  - [X] Update frontend

+- [X] Display more information to the user about the different productions
+  - [X] Enhance backend to support various power categories
+  - [X] Implement frontend functionality to switch between different power categories
+  - [X] Implement frontend display of information on hover

 Create a list subtask.\
 Open an issue for each subtask.
 Once you create a subtask, link the corresponding issue.\